olgupila/STORM-AI-devkit-2025/docs/index.rst

-2025 MIT ARCLab Competition for AI Innovation in Space
+2025 MIT ARCLab Prize for AI Innovation in Space
 ===================================

 Welcome to the wiki for the 2025 MIT ARCLab Prize for AI Innovation in Space!